Mamong/pin5i-client/README.md

 3.PPRevealSideviewController this one organizes the skeleton of this project.

-4.SwipeView we use this to show the covers of the book
+4.SwipeView we use this to show the covers of the book.

-5.Spinkit we use this to generate downloan indicator dynamiclly.
+5.Spinkit we use this to generate download indicator dynamically.

-6.STKeychain we use this to store pin5i and baidu's passkey
+6.STKeychain we use this to store pin5i and baidu's passkey.

-7.JNJProgressButton we use this to show we're loging baidu
+7.JNJProgressButton we use this to show we're logining baidu.

-8.HEXCMyUIButton this one is not in use currently,may used when we need do something,such as download the file,or move the file to another directory,etc.
+8.HEXCMyUIButton this one is not in use currently,may used when we need do something,such as downloading the file,or moving the file to another directory,etc.

-9.Hpple we use this to parse html string,i write method to use it conveniently.you just can get this method in this project.
+9.Hpple we use this to parse html string,i write a method to use it conveniently.you just can get it in this project.

 10.MJRefresh we use this to support pull and push to refresh.